-Any active West Texas A&M University (WTAMU) graduate student who is in good standing at the time of the project and is being advised in his/her research by a faculty member is eligible to apply.
-Students may apply for funding to support their own thesis or dissertation research.
+Any active West Texas A&M University (WTAMU) undergraduate student who is in good standing at the time of the project and is being advised in his/her research by a faculty member is eligible to apply.
 The research conducted for this grant must not be in association with a Killgore Faculty Research grant.
 Faculty who seek student participation on Killgore Faculty Research grants should include students directly on those grant applications.
 Termination of the student's relationship with WTAMU will result in termination of the grant.